dapr/java-sdk/daprdocs/content/en/java-sdk-docs/workflow/java-workflow.md

 - `WorkflowRuntime.getInstance().registerWorkflow()` registers `DemoWorkflow` as a workflow in the Dapr Workflow runtime.
 - `runtime.start();` builds and starts the engine within the Dapr Workflow runtime.

-Execute the following command to run `DemoWorkflowWorker`:
+In the terminal, execute the following command to kick off the `DemoWorkflowWorker`:

 ```sh
 dapr run --app-id demoworkflowworker --resources-path ./components/workflows --dapr-grpc-port 50001 -- java -jar target/dapr-java-sdk-examples-exec.jar io.dapr.examples.workflows.DemoWorkflowWorker